sidimansourjs/applepay-token/README.md

 	2. Ensure that the root CA is the Apple Root CA - G3.
 This certificate is available from http://apple.com/certificateauthority.

-	3. Ensure that there is a valid X.509 chain of trust from the signature to the root CA. Specifically, ensure that the signature was created using the private key corresponding to the leaf certificate, that the leaf certificate is signed by the intermediate CA, and that the intermediate CA is signed by the Apple Root CA - G3.
+	3. Ensure that there is a valid X.509 chain of trust from the signature to the root CA. Specifically, ensure that the signature was created using the

+	key corresponding to the leaf certificate, that the leaf certificate is signed by the intermediate CA, and that the intermediate CA is signed by the Apple Root CA - G3.

 	4. Ensure that the signature is a valid ECDSA signature (ecdsa-with-SHA256 1.2.840.10045.4.3.2) of the concatenated values of the ephemeralPublicKey, data,transactionId, and applicationData keys.